RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ### DrawBitMap example with Binary Encoder 1D image

-We can also use DrawBitMap method for generating 1D images by getting the binary encoded value from our input.
+This one can also use DrawBitMap method for generating 1D images by getting the binary encoded value from the input.

 ```csharp
             // This snippet creates a dictionary, encoderSettings, to hold the configuration parameters for the encoder.
 The dictionary contains key-value pairs where each key is a setting name,and the associated value               // is the setting's value.
 In this case, the only parameter specified is "N", set to 156.
 The parameter "N" represents the size of the output encoded vector,